usernotfound8/Interstellar-Astro/README.md

 ### What is the plan?

-The plan is to eventually merge this with the full version of Interstellar to create a faster, more versitile experience.
+The plan is to eventually merge this with the full version of Interstellar to create a faster, more versatile experience.

 ### Why?